dvidelabs/flatcc/README.md

 Be careful to not confuse the union vector type with the scalar type vector with a similar name.

-There is a test in [monster_test.c] covering union vectors.
+There is a test in [monster_test.c] covering union vectors and a separate test focusing on mixed type unions that also has union vectors.

 ## Endianness